Do I have to be considered Highly Qualified to apply for a teaching role at Mundo Verde?

 What curriculum does Mundo Verde use?

 Teachers create their own curriculum from the standards of each grade (Creative Curriculum PK3/4; Common Core in grades K-5th).
 As well, teachers use curriculum and resources from Teacher’s College Reader’s Writer’s Workshop, and Investigations to support English language Arts and Math.
-For grades PK to 4th grade, there is a baseline of curriculum developed from teachers with support from the coaches from previous years available to revise and implement.
-The only team that does not have a baseline and will need to develop from scratch is our rising 5th grade.
+For grades PK to 5th grade, there is a baseline of curriculum developed from teachers with support from the coaches from previous years available to revise and implement.

 Are there subjects that are taught exclusively in one language or another?